 As Cochran tinkered with the centipede's potential as an alternative pitching and flipping bait, he soon discovered that the bait worked best in cold, clear water, especially during prespawn.
-Like Thliveros, Cochran believes the square worm's action is the very thing that it appealing to bass in cold water.
-"It just has a straight, lifeless glide to it that looks like a minnow in cold water," he says.
+Like Thliveros, Cochran believes the square worm's action is the very thing that makes it appealing to bass in cold water.
+"It just has a straight, lifeless glide that looks like a minnow in cold water," he says.

-Cochran rigs his flipping and pitching centipede on 12-pound-test P-line with a small bullet weight and a 1/0 or 2/0 Gamakatsu round bend hook.
+Cochran rigs his flipping and pitching centipede on a 12-pound-test P-line with a small bullet weight and a 1/0 or 2/0 Gamakatsu round bend hook.
 "It is a merging of the subtleties of finesse fishing and the power of pitching and flipping.
 It is like finesse flipping," he says.

 "It is critical to make the centipede look as natural as possible," Cochran says.
 "So I will use small hooks and small bullet weights painted in the same color scheme as the centipede to present the bait as a discreet package."

 The Hot Springs angler brings power to his finesse with a 7-foot, 6- inch flipping stick.
-The flipping stick gives him precise control over presentation, but Cochran cautions anglers against powerful hook sets.
+The flipping stick gives him precise control over the presentation, but Cochran cautions anglers against powerful hook sets.

 Small hooks, 12-pound line, and heavy action flipping sticks are not a good combination when setting the hook," Cochran admits.
 But, he adds that an angler can compensate with a gentler hook set, "I use more of a sweep set.
-I reel up the slack and just kind of pull into the fish with a firm but fluid sweep, not a hard, fast motion."
+I reel up the slack and just pull into the fish with a firm but fluid sweep, not a hard, fast motion."

 Content provided by Bass Fishing Magazine, the official publication of FLW Outdoors